Sharapova sets up Bouchard grudge match

 Defending champion Simona Halep cruised past Kristyna Pliskova 6-1, 6-2.

-However, home favorite and French Open champion Garbine Muguruza’s disappointing form this season continued as she was blown away 6-1, 6-3 by Switzerland’s Timea Bacsinszky.

-Caroline Wozniacki took nearly three-and-a-half hours on court to eventually overcome Monica Niculescu 7-5, 6-7 (3/7), 6-4 after nearly
+Caroline Wozniacki had a tougher time, but the 10th seed eventually overcame Monica Niculescu 7-5, 6-7 (3/7), 6-4 after nearly three-and-a-half hours on court.

 Please follow our commenting guidelines.